Skip to main content

 What if the original value is zero?

-Percentage change cannot be calculated when the original value is zero.
+Percentage change cannot be calculated when the original value is zero because division by zero is mathematically undefined.
+In such cases, you can only describe the absolute change.

 Can I use decimals?